 Guidelines for eating right during pregnancy

 Calcium: for strong teeth and bones, calcium is very much required in the body.
 It also ensures that the blood can clot normally, nerves can function properly, and also the heart can beat normally.
 For pregnant and lactating women, it is recommended to consume at least 1000 mg of calcium per day.
-Dairy products are considered to be the best source of calcium, apart from them one can consider dark and leafy greens, breads, fish, fortified orange juices, Sesame seeds, and almonds.
+Dairy products are considered to be the best source of calcium, apart from them one can consider dark and leafy greens, bread, fish, fortified orange juices, Sesame seeds, and almonds.

 Iron: it is very important for the red blood cells as these are the cells that carry oxygen to every nook and corner of a body.
 It also helps in building resistance against any form of disease and stress as well.
 It is recommended to take at least 27 mg of iron between food and prenatal vitamins.
 Good sources of iron include lean beef, pork, dried beans and fruits, whole grain products, and green leafy vegetables.